-Top features: A multi-tasker, plus you're free to move around the kitchen when using it.
+Top features: a multi-tasker, plus you can move around the kitchen when using it.

 While this is undoubtedly an investment purchase, its cordless functionality is worth the money alone – meaning no more dangling cords near your chopping device.
 The visible LED display means you can clearly see which one of the five speed settings you’re on, and it tackled everything thrown at it, from thick curry pastes to iced smoothies.
 It comes with 20cm and 33cm stainless steel arms and has a guard to protect your pan bases while blending.
 With a large toolbox of attachments plus a mini chopper, jug and battery charger, its versatility does require some storage space.
 The design is unique and the weight of the handle is well balanced, but for some, the length may be a little unwieldy.
 On the plus side, it’s easy to clean with a number of dishwasher safe parts.

 Available from KitchenAid (£229)

 Best hand blender for practicality

 Top features: ergonomic hooked handle and minimal suction.

 This high-gloss silver blender is hooked at the top so it rests on your hand, making it feel more secure during use.
 At low and medium speeds there is very little suction to the saucepan base, making it easy to move the blender around.
 It comes with a solidly-built 1-litre jug with helpful volume markings on the side.
 The mini chopper is efficient and has a useful feeding spout, but it does slip around a bit so needs to be held during use.
 The whisk attachment feels sturdy and makes gently whipped cream on the low speed.
 It comes with a detailed manual with helpful troubleshooting tips.
 The attachments are dishwasher safe too – a bonus.

 We scored a range of hand models against the following criteria on our testing matrix: